Henry Wilmot, 1st Earl of Rochester: 1630s and early 1640s

 Wilmot had five years experience in the Dutch army, and was badly wounded at the siege of Breda.
-He joined Charles I for the Bishops' Wars (1639–1640) and served as an officer in the cavalry, sitting in the Royal Council of War and led a charge at Battle of Newburn and was captured by the Scots when it broke.
+He joined Charles I for the Bishops' Wars (1639–1640) and served as an officer in the cavalry, sitting in the Royal Council of War.
+He led a cavalry charge at Battle of Newburn, which was initially successful, but he was captured by the Scots when it broke.

 In 1640, Wilmot was elected to the Long Parliament to represent Tamworth.
 It was during this period that he became involved as a member of a set of young MPs and officers around Queen Henrietta Maria, (a patron who would help him later in his life).
 As part of this set, he took an active part in the Army Plot of 1641 against Parliament.
 He was committed to the Tower of London and expelled from the House of Commons.

 First Civil War

 As soon as the First English Civil War started Wilmot joined King Charles I at York.
 By 5 August 1642, he raised a regiment of horse for the King's army and regained the post of commissary-general of horse.
-He was wounded at Battle of Powick Bridge on 23 September, the first major skirmish of the Civil War, but was fit enough to lead the left wing of the royalist cavalry at the Battle of Edgehill a month later, routing most of the parliamentarians opposite to him.
+He was wounded at Battle of Powick Bridge on 23 September, the first major skirmish of the Civil War, but was fit enough to lead the left wing of the royalist cavalry at the Battle of Edgehill a month later, routing most of the Parliamentarians opposite to him.
 He also commanded the expeditionary force that stormed and captured Marlborough on 5 December.

 Reward for these exploits was lavishly given in April 1643 when he was appointed lieutenant-general of horse in the king's army directly under the command of Prince Rupert of the Rhine and on 29 June when he was created Baron Wilmot of Adderbury, Oxfordshire; these honours may well have been assisted by the restored influence of his old patroness, the queen.
 Later that year he commanded a large cavalry contingent that was sent to help the western royalist army, and on 13 July he defeated Sir William Waller at the Battle of Roundway Down opening the way for the royalists to solidify their position in the west.

 In 1644 when Rupert took over a regional command in the North, Wilmot stepped into his shoes as commander of all the Royalist cavalry and as the dominant influence on military matters.
 On 29 June at the Battle of Cropredy Bridge he participated in defeating Waller for the second time, but not before he had had to lead a charge, in which he was wounded and briefly taken prisoner.